 - A. Structural sections for all asphalt roadways shall conform to Table 1 or shall be designed to conform to the California Department of Transportation Highway Design Manual (Latest Edition), "Topic 608 Asphalt Concrete Pavement Structural Section Design", as modified from time to time, or other method as approved by the Public Works Director.
 The gravel equivalent safety factor of 0.2 feet of asphalt concrete shall be used for design.
-Calculated asphalt thicknesses shall be rounded up to the nearest 1⁄2 -inch increment and calculated aggregate base thicknesses shall be rounded up to the nearest 1-inch increment. - B. Geotextile fabric, meeting the AASHTO M228-96 Geotextile Specification for Class 1 geotextiles, see Table 4.1, shall be placed between the basement soil and the aggregate base material in all streets.
+Calculated asphalt thicknesses shall be rounded up to the nearest /2 inch increment and calculated aggregate base thicknesses shall be rounded up to the nearest 1-inch increment. - B. Geotextile fabric, meeting the AASHTO M228-96 Geotextile Specification for Class 1 geotextiles, see Table 4.1, shall be placed between the basement soil and the aggregate base material in all streets.

-Table 4.1 AASHTO M228-96 Geotextile Specification for Class 1 Geotextile Geotextile strength Property Requirements Droporty ASTM Test Class 1 ss 1 Property Method Woven Nonwoven Grab Tensile Strength ength D 4632 1400 N 900 N Grab Tensile Strength D 4032 (315 lbs) (202 lbs) Soam Strongth D 4632 1260 N 810 N Seam Strength 1 3ti eligtii D 4032 (283 lbs) (182 lbs) Trapezoidal Tear Strength D 4533 D 4522 500 N 350 N Trapezoidai reai Strengtii D 4533 (112 lbs) (78 lbs) Inday Duncture Strongth dex Puncture Strength D 4833 500 N 350 N Index Puncture Strength (112 lbs) (78 lbs) Mullen Burst Strength D 3786 3500 N 1700 N (508 lbs) (247 lbs)
+Table 4.1 AASHTO M228-96 Geotextile Specification for Class 1 Geotextile

+Geotextile strength Property Requirements

+Droporty ASTM Test Class 1

+Property Method Woven Nonwoven

+Grab Tensile Strength D 4632 1400 N 900 N

+Grab Tensne Strength (315 lbs) (202 lbs)

+Seam Strength D 4632 1260 N 810 N

+Sealli Strength (283 lbs) (182 lbs)

+Trapezoidal Tear Strength D 4533 500 N 350 N

+Trapezoluar rear Strength D 4555 (112 lbs) (78 lbs)

+Indox Duncture Strongth D 4833 500 N 350 N

+Index Puncture Strength (112 lbs) (78 lbs)

+Mullen Burst Strength D 3786 3500 N 1700 N

+Mullen burst Strength 03780 (508 lbs) (247 lbs)

 - C. If the subgrade has an R-value of 30 or less, the installation of pavement edge drains at least 12" deep shall be required on both sides of the street, located at the back of curb, for all streets unless allowed by Section D below.
 Drain design to be submitted by Engineer of Record, for City approval by the Director. - D. With approval by the Director, the subgrade soil beneath the curb & gutter and pavement section may be lime treated per geotechnical recommendations in lieu of the geotextile fabric and edge drain requirements noted above.
-When lime treatment is used, the street structural section shall be determined based on a three layer section using a gravel equivalent factor no greater than 1.1 and an R-value no greater
+When lime treatment is used, the street structural section shall be determined based on a three layer section using a gravel equivalent factor no greater than 1.1 and an R-value no greater than 50 for the lime treated sub-base layer.
+However, the thickness of the aggregate base layer shall be no less than six inches (6") under any circumstance.

-- than 50 for the lime treated sub-base layer.
-However, the thickness of the aggregate base layer shall be no less than six inches under any circumstance. - E. A soils report indicating the "R" value of the basement (i.e., subgrade) soil, along with calculations for structural pavement sections shall be submitted with any plan indicating construction of roadway. - F. Portland cement concrete streets may be constructed with the approval of the Director. - G. The use of alternate road building materials will be allowed if supported by a sound pavement design study prepared by a registered civil (or geotechnical) engineer and approved by the Director.
+- E. A soils report indicating the "R" value of the basement (i.e., subgrade) soil, along with calculations for structural pavement sections shall be submitted with any plan indicating construction of roadway. - F. Portland cement concrete streets may be constructed with the approval of the Director. - G. The use of alternate road building materials will be allowed if supported by a sound pavement design study prepared by a registered civil (or geotechnical) engineer and approved by the Director.
 These alternate road building materials may include but not be limited to the following: - Pavement stress absorbing interlayers - In-situ soil and subgrade stabilizing admixtures - Reclaimed Asphalt Pavement (RAP) - Rubberized asphalt concrete - Roller compacted concrete - H. In transition areas from one street width to another street width standard, the heavier structural section shall be used in the transition area.

-4-6.
-HORIZONTAL AND VERTICAL STANDARDS
+4.6 HORIZONTAL AND VERTICAL STANDARDS